What is an eSafety check?

 - Trailers and caravans with an aggregate trailer mass of 4.5 tonnes or less (including those fitted with breakaway brakes, but not including those fitted with air or vacuum (breakaway) braking systems).

-Wether or not you are required to obtain a Pink Slip (eSafety Check) will be stated on your Registration Renewal.
+Wether or not you are required to obtain a Pink Slip (eSafety Check) will also be stated on your Registration Renewal.

 Do I Need a Blue Slip?